 Early graders can choose from offline activities that supplement the concepts discussed in class.
 Similarly, elementary students are provided with opportunities for offline independent work.

-All electronic learning materials will be posted in Google Classroom.
+All online learning materials and other resources will be posted in Google Classroom.

 Note: The schedule for eLearning will be followed once our students go back to school.
 Here is a sample schedule for Kindergarten students: